The partnership

 Forward research interests

-- Comparative cognition.
-Personality, rank, group decisions and learning read across species, studied as comparative biology.
+• Comparative cognition.
+Personality, rank, group decisions and learning read across species.

-- Cultural musicology.
-How music stages our search for meaning, and how that shapes our bond with the natural world.
+• Cultural musicology.
+How music shapes people's connection to the natural world.

 Children's books grounded in the behavioural-ecology research are in development, and we name the wider scope here so partners can plan with us.
 Nothing in this list is shipping yet.

-- Children's books.
-Illustrated story collections grounded in the behavioural-ecology research, with a companion shop at shop.wildwoohoo.com.
+• Children's books.
+Illustrated story collections grounded in the behavioural-ecology research.

 The work has travelled.
 Here is where it has landed so far.

-- AAAS Dance Your PhD Global Winner 2024, for Kangaroo Time.
+• AAAS Dance Your PhD Overall Winner 2024, for Kangaroo Time.

-Live engagement is part of the picture too.
-The work has been delivered through Floriade 2025 in Canberra, ACT National Science Week in 2024 and 2025 with Inspiring Australia ACT, the Encontro Anual de Etologia 2024 in Brazil, the ANU HDR Research Festival, Athens Sci-Co, and a guest lecture at the ANU Centre for the Public Awareness of Science.
-For engagement enquiries about workshops, talks and school visits, see the Dr WELI programme pages.
+Live delivery has run through Floriade 2025 in Canberra, ACT National Science Week in 2024 and 2025 with Inspiring Australia ACT, the Encontro Anual de Etologia 2024 in Brazil, the ANU HDR Research Festival, Athens Sci-Co, and a guest lecture at the ANU Centre for the Public Awareness of Science.